qbit/snap/README.md

 **-r**

 > Run sysmerge after extracting {x}sets.
-> This option may cause issues if the newer snapshots introduce ABI changes.
+> This option may cause issues if the newer snapshot introduces ABI changes.
 > Not recommended.

 **-x**